FindMySchool LogoFindMySchool

 Bristnall Hall Academy is a mixed, non-selective state secondary in Oldbury (Sandwell), serving ages 11 to 18 and operating as part of Academy Transformation Trust.
 The latest Ofsted inspection (7 November 2023) rated the academy Outstanding across all areas.

 On outcomes, the academy’s GCSE profile is firmly above England average on progress measures.
-At GCSE level it ranks 1,111th in England and 2nd in Oldbury for GCSE outcomes (FindMySchool ranking based on official data), placing it comfortably within the top 25% of schools in England.
+At GCSE level it ranks 1,988th out of 3,895 schools in England for academic outcomes (FindMySchool ranking based on official data).
+The Oldbury local hub lists it 1st locally, with an overall England rank of 1,035th out of 3,688.

 A consistent theme across official material is shared purpose, and a culture where staff voice matters.
 Leadership is presented as visible and highly organised, with a senior team that is explicit about responsibility lines across curriculum, behaviour, personal development, and safeguarding.